 Newcastle Brown Ale became the highest selling bottled beer in Britain, and came to make significant sales in the United States.

 John Barras & Co

-Established on Bath Lane, Newcastle in 1867 by Bells, Robson & Co, the Tyne Brewery was said to be the largest in the North of England.
-However the business entered into financial difficulty, and it was acquired by John Barras & Co of Gateshead, after their own brewery site was purchased by the North Eastern Railway, in 1884.
+Bells, Robson & Co entered into financial difficulty, and the business was acquired by John Barras & Co of Gateshead, after their own brewery site was subject to compulsory purchase by the North Eastern Railway in 1884.

 John Barras & Co was managed by Charles John Reed (1820 – 1908), who had leased the brewery since 1861, after marrying into the founding Barras family.

 Reed appointed Thomas Watson Lovibond (1849 – 1918) as head brewer and manager from 1887.
 Lovibond had received scientific training during an era when almost all brewers lacked such formal education.
 He was to have a significant impact upon the future success of the business.

 John Barras & Co brewed Newcastle mild ale, a malt-led beer with a very low hopping rate.
 Under Lovibond’s direction, pale ale was being produced by 1889, in order to compete with rival products from Burton upon Trent and Edinburgh.
 Lovibond also introduced greater standardisation of product quality.